 - Addressing them will motivate and empower them to become reading role models for their children.

-To find ways of access, there is a necessity to identify …
+To find ways of access, there was a necessity to identify …

 - (Key) persons and locations through which target groups can be reached,